 Yes – B6 is a GOOOOOOOD nootropic!

 If there’s ever a time to stand up, throw on some shades, and blast some Motown, then it’s after taking a fat shot of Vitamin B6.
-Few nootropics can lift mood & mental energy quite the way B6 does.
+Few nootropics can lift mood and mental energy quite the way B6 does.
 More importantly: The lift is reliable.
 Otherwise, 5-Hour Energy would rely on the vitamin so much, would they?

 Also, SIDE NOTE: